The Secret Agent's Guide to Dominating Business Intelligence

 Chapter 1: From Langley to Wall Street - The Intelligence Cycle Reimagined

-Both navigate a world where information is currency, and both follow an eerily similar process to gather and analyze that information.
+More than you might think.
+Both operate in a world where information is currency, and both follow a similar process to gather and analyze that information.
 It’s called the Intelligence Cycle, and it’s about to become your new best friend.

 Mission Impossible: Planning and Direction